-The program offers command teams (North American Type 2 and Type 1 or Australian Level 2 and Level 3) the practical skills and tools to build cohesion, adaptiveness, and resilience during complex incident planning and operations.
+The program offers command staff and Incident Management Team members (North American Type 2 and Type 1 or Australian Level 2 and Level 3) the practical skills and tools to build cohesion, adaptiveness, and resilience during complex incident planning and operations.
 At this level, the ambiguous, undefined, and dynamic nature of incidents requires a degree of teamwork and integration beyond what is needed for smaller incidents.
-C&G members need to function as an integrated unit in order to build a common operating picture, plan strategically, and conduct effective operations.
+IMT members need to function as an integrated unit in order to build a common operating picture, plan strategically, and conduct effective operations.
 Salient themes – leadership, teamwork, intent, communication, and operational culture – extend beyond the confines of the incident organization to have a significant effect on cooperators, jurisdictional owners, and political-public spheres.

-This program picks up where fundamental IMT courses, such as All-Hazard IMT and Incident Leadership, leave off.
-This program concentrates on integrating leadership and incident management acumen to achieve strategic results in large-scale incidents.
+This program picks up where fundamental IMT process courses, leave off.
+It concentrates on integrating leadership and incident management acumen to achieve strategic results in large-scale incidents.

-With the following topics, the program focuses on guiding the C&G as a highly functional and integrated team that can leverage incident management practices to its best effect:
+The course focuses on guiding the staff as a highly functional and integrated team that can leverage incident management practices to its best effect:

 - Developing ethos and team culture as a professional staff

-- Establishing and maintaining an effective command climate aligned with a Mission-Driven Culture
+- Establishing an effective command climate aligned with a Mission-Driven Culture

 - Developing and maintaining a common operating picture